Bangar-and-Venegas/pipeDashboard/README.md

 # README

-pipeDashbard gets data from pipedrive API and displays in a dashboard.
+pipeDashbaord gets data from pipedrive API and displays them in a dashboard.

 ## Setup